scchess/Qualimap/doc/analysis.rst

 :guilabel:`Coverage Profile (Total)`

   The plot shows mean coverage profile of the transcripts.
-All transcripts with non-zero coverage are used to calcualte this plot.
+All transcripts with non-zero coverage are used to calculate this plot.

 :guilabel:`Coverage Profile (Low)`